 |A person is actively working towards an approved diploma level qualification if they hold the following 11 units of competency (or equivalent superseded units) from the Certificate III in Early Childhood Education and Care (CHC30113)|

 Taken to be an early childhood teacher

-In June 2019, the Education Council agreed to extend regulation 242 of the National Regulations.
+In April 2021, Education Ministers agreed to extend regulation 242 of the National Regulations.
 Under regulation 242, you are ‘taken to be an early childhood teacher’ if you:

 - are enrolled in an approved early childhood teaching qualification, and

 - give the approved provider documentary evidence from the course provider that you: